danielpodrazka/editor-mcp/README.md

 Reads full text from the current file.
 Each line is prefixed with its line number.

 **Returns**:
-- Dictionary containing lines with their line numbers as keys, total number of lines, and the max edit lines setting
+- Dictionary containing lines with their line numbers, total number of lines, and the max edit lines setting

 **Example output**:
 ```